SolarEdge review

 The efficiency of SolarEdge inverters is excellent, with most having an average efficiency of 99%.
 By fixing the voltage on the roof using buck/boost optimisation, they have a wider efficiency band than a typical inverter

 But this isn't the full story, as their power optimisers have an efficiency rating of around 98.8%.
+If a 99% efficienct inverter is paired with 98.8% efficient optimisers, the average efficiency will come to around 97.8%.

 Low Nighttime Energy Consumption

-At night SolarEdge inverters draw under 2.5 watts.
+At night, SolarEdge inverters draw under 2.5 watts.
 While the benefit of this low energy consumption when the sun isn't shining is small, it still helps.

 Monitoring

-One advantage of having an optimiser on every panel is it lets you see exactly what is going on with your system, down to the level of individual panel output.
+One advantage of having an optimiser on every panel is that it lets you see exactly what is going on with your system, down to the level of individual panel output.
 Using the mySolarEdge app will let you see...

 • The amount of power each panel is producing.